biopython/biopython.github.io/wiki/Download.md

 ### Installation Instructions

-For **Windows** 32-bit we provide click-and-run installers (specific to your version of python), but you will first need to install some prerequisite software (listed below, in particular, NumPy).
+For **Windows** 32-bit we provide click-and-run installers (specific to your version of Python), but you will first need to install some prerequisite software (listed below, in particular, NumPy).

-For **Windows** 64-bit we recommend the click-and-run [Windows 64bit installers](http://www.lfd.uci.edu/~gohlke/pythonlibs/) (specific to your version of python) kindly provided by Christoph Gohlke.
+For **Windows** 64-bit we recommend the click-and-run [Windows 64bit installers](http://www.lfd.uci.edu/~gohlke/pythonlibs/) (specific to your version of Python) kindly provided by Christoph Gohlke.

 Most **Linux** distributions will include an optional Biopython package (described below), and will take care of any prerequisite software automatically.

-If you have the Python package management tool pip installed, try:
+Recent version of Python (starting with Python 2.7.9 and Python 3.4) include the Python package management tool `pip`, which allows an easy installation on all plattforms.
+Try:

 ``` bash
 pip install biopython